mozilla/bug-handling/_policies/feature-flags.md

+---
+title: Feature Flags
+layout: policy
+published: false
-## Marking-up bugs for features behind a pref
+description: Marking-up bugs for features behind a pref
+---

 <p style="color: white; background-color: red;">_**Note**: this policy is obsolete and will be replaced by a unified feature tracking policy under development._</p>